baconpaul/sample-creator/README.md

     - Implement "Latency Mode" for when resampling host
     - Implement polyphonic rendering
     - SFZ won't load in tal sampler.
 Why?
+- Future Things
+    - Decent Sampler could have a UI and Effects by default?